Xilinx/VVAS/main/source/docs/common/common_plugins.rst

 * ABGR
 * ARGB

 The formats listed are the Xilinx IP supported color formats.
-To add other color formats, update the ivas_kernel.h and ivas_xfilter plug-ins.
+To add other color formats, update the vvas_kernel.h and vvas_xfilter plug-ins.

 Control Parameters and Plug-in Properties
 --------------------------------------------

-The following table lists the GObject properties exposed by the ivas_xfilter.
+The following table lists the GObject properties exposed by the vvas_xfilter.
 Most of them are only available in PCIe supported platforms.

 Table 6: GObject Properties